Anka14/weather-app_for_5_days/README.md

-# weather-app_for_5_days
+# weather-app for 5 days in in any city you choose.
-weather-app for 5 days with intervals 3 hours i used js and openWeather API
+Used JS, HTML5, CSS3, REST API (openWeather API)